-2.1.1 This Chapter assesses and addresses the potential air quality impacts on the proposed RCHE development at the Application Site.
+2.1.1 This Chapter assesses and addresses the potential air quality impacts upon and arising from the proposed RCHE development at the Application Site.
 The Assessment Area for air quality impact assessment is defined by a distance of 500m from the boundary of the Application Site.